pq-crystals/dilithium/README.md

 the whole Dilithium software family gets built in a highly portable as well as an avx2-optimized version, tested and delivered in a shared library.

 For example, by running `./avx2/test_speed4aes_avx2` in the newly created 'build-ninja' folder, performance testing of `Dilithium4-AES` in the optimized AVX2 variant is executed.

+The resultant library might also be installed using the `install` target.